turdwaster/vue-unclassify/README.md

 [AST viewer for TypeScript (not ESTree format?)](https://ts-ast-viewer.com/)

 ## TODOs
-[ ] Report that no files match input pattern
+[ ] Propagate errors to stdout instead of dumping them in the script tag

 [ ] Transpile `$emit` in `template`